Cancer That Begins Above the Back of the Throat Behind the Roof of Your Mouth (Soft Palate)

 - Biologic drugs: when used in combination with other treatments, can help your body fight and kill cancer cells.
 They target specific proteins that may encourage cancer cell growth.
 This is a newer area of treatment, and research is still being conducted.

 - Surgery: most cases of nasopharyngeal cancer will be treated with radiation and chemotherapy.
 Some cases will be amendable for surgery that can combine endoscopic and open approaches to remove the cancer from the nasopharynx and affected lymph nodes in the neck.
+Our surgeons have specific expertise in open and endoscopic skull base surgery.

 Side effects of nasopharyngeal cancer treatment depend upon the type of treatment used and can include: